 Whether you are a young girl with a strong passion for computer science or an experienced woman, the tech industry could be a hard place for you, being mostly a man dominated field.
 To promote gender equality; to help younger women to start their career; to help the older ones to improve, develop, learn new skills Women Who Code was started.
+You can also read this Codecademy review if you’re looking for a coding class.
 Today we speak with the CEO of Women Who Code, Alaina Percivail.

 IN THE PHOTO: Women Who Code PHOTO CREDIT: Women Who Code.